-- Aesthetic Value (e.g. landscape, seascape, tranquillity): minor positive effect Supporting Services - Provision of Habitat (e.g. Biodiversity): major positive effect
+- Recreation and Tourism (including accessible blue and green space): minor positive effect. - Aesthetic Value (e.g. landscape, seascape, tranquillity): minor positive effect

+Supporting services

+Provision of Habitat: major positive effect

-Overall, the Western Wales RBMP is anticipated to have a positive effect on the environment, through beneficial effects to a number of ecosystem services.
-These beneficial changes will largely result from measures to improve the sustainability of agricultural and forestry management practices, removal or easement of barriers to fish passage, improve the efficiency of sewage treatment, naturalise banks and channels in urban areas and remediate contaminated mine discharges in the RBD.
+Overall, the Dee RBMP is anticipated to have a positive effect on the environment, through beneficial effect s to a number of ecosystem services.
+These beneficial effect s will largely result from measures to improve the sustainability of agricultural and forestry management practices, removal of or easements on barriers to fish passage, improve the efficiency of sewage treatment, naturalise banks and channels in urban areas and remediate contaminated mine discharges in the RBD.

-From the measures however, there are anticipated to be negative effects to the water for non-consumptive use and cultural heritage services through reductions in availability of water for hydropower and in water available for use in industrial cooling; and also through potential disturbance and effects on setting to heritage assets and known and unknown archaeology.
+From the measures however, there are anticipated to be negative effects to the water for non-consumptive use and cultural heritage services through reductions in availability of water for hydropower and in water available for use in industrial cooling; and also through potential disturbance and effects on setting to heritage assets.
 Proposed methods for mitigation, avoidance or reduction of environmental impacts in lower tier plans or projects will be taken forward into RBMP actions.

 We propose to monitor the effects the plan is having on the environment.
 The main mechanism will be through the plan itself which will report annually on various water quality aspects.
 We will also use readily-available and regularly collected information from existing sources to monitor change associated with the other predicted environmental effects.
-In this way, we will be able to determine whether any further action is necessary to manage the wider environmental effects of the Western Wales river basin management plan.
+In this way, we will be able to determine whether any further action is necessary to manage the wider environmental effects of the Dee river basin management plan.

-This environmental report was published with the draft update to the Western Wales RBMP on 10 October 2014 and is available for consultation for a six month period.
+This environmental report was published with the draft update to the Dee RBMP on 10 October 2014 and is available for consultation for a six month period.
 Consultation will close on 10 April 2015.
 We are seeking your views and have set out some specific consultation questions below: